Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

 &nbsp;

 # 6. Configure VFIO
-In thi s section we configure the VFIO drivers.
+In this section we configure the VFIO drivers.
 The VFIO drivers run on the host machine instead of the regular drivers and allow the guest machine to access the passed-through GPU.

 &nbsp;